yang310667/NBA_Gambling_website/README.md

 * Bet on the match

 ## Quick Start
-Open the "DMBS" file and start the service by executing command in "app.py"
+Open the "NBA_gambling_website" file and start the service by executing command in "app.py"

 ```python app.py```